jqueuniet/netbox-go/apiv3_5/docs/NestedProviderAccount.md

 ### NewNestedProviderAccount

-`func NewNestedProviderAccount(id int32, url string, display string, account string, ) *NestedProviderAccount`
+`func NewNestedProviderAccount(id int32, url string, account string, ) *NestedProviderAccount`

 NewNestedProviderAccount instantiates a new NestedProviderAccount object This constructor will assign default values to properties that have it defined,